akarve/giant/README.md

 #Introduction
 GiANT (Graphical Algebraic Number Theory) is a graphical interface for working with number fields.
 It is written in Java and runs on top of the computer algebra system [KASH 2.5](http://www.math.tu-berlin.de/~kant/kash.html).
+In its present state it can be used for teaching and presentations.

 #Installation
 1. Get [Java](https://java.com/en/download/index.jsp).
 GiANT requires Java 1.4 or higher.